abhishekseth0023-ship-it/doctor-appointment-system/README.md

 # Doctor Appointment System

 This is a full-stack web application that allows users to register, log in, and book doctor appointments.
-The project focuses on authentication, authorization, and a real application flow after login, similar to real-world systems used in hospitals or clinics.
+The project focuses on authentication, authorization, and a real-world application flow similar to systems used in hospitals or clinics.

 ---

 ## Project Overview

 The Doctor Appointment System allows a patient to:

 - Create an account
 - Log in securely
 - View available doctors
 - Book an appointment
 - View their own appointments
 - Cancel appointments
 - Log out securely

-All user actions are protected so that a user can access only their own data.
+All user actions are protected so that a user can access **only their own data**.

 ---

 ## Features

 ### Authentication
 - User registration
 - User login using JWT
 - JWT stored in HTTP-only cookies
 - Logout functionality

 ### Appointment Management
 - Book doctor appointments
 - View only the logged-in user’s appointments
 - Cancel appointments
 - Appointment status handling

 ### Security
-- Passwords are hashed using bcrypt
+- Passwords hashed using **bcrypt**
 - Protected routes using authentication middleware
 - Authorization to prevent users from accessing others’ data

 ---

 ## Technologies Used

 ### Backend
 - Node.js
 - Express.js
 - MongoDB Atlas
 - Mongoose
 - JSON Web Tokens (JWT)
 - bcrypt
 - cookie-parser
 - dotenv

 ### Frontend
 - HTML
 - CSS
 - JavaScript (Vanilla)

 ---

 ## Application Flow

 1. User registers or logs in
 2. After successful login, a JWT token is generated and stored in a cookie
 3. User is redirected to the dashboard
 4. User can book a doctor appointment
 5. User can view and cancel their own appointments
 6. User logs out, which clears the authentication cookie

 ---